Skip to main content

 • your own workflow execution ID from the application boundary

 Keep retry counters and worker-specific details in deriveMetadata, not in the primary job_id.
 LangChain can emit multiple callbacks for one user-visible workflow.
-If your goal is one receipt per logical job, attach the handler at the outer chain or agent boundary instead of every nested component.
-If you intentionally want one receipt per callback, encode that explicitly in deriveJobId, for example by including context.event.
+The VaultGraph handler submits only for the top-level LangChain run by default, so an outer invoke() produces one receipt unless you opt into nested callbacks.
+If you intentionally want one receipt per callback, set includeNestedRuns: true and encode that explicitly in deriveJobId, for example by including context.event.

 Error Handling